forsona14/CaboCha_Windows/README.md

 How to install Cabocha on Windows and use in Python

-1. Download MeCab-0.996.exe and install (Use UTF-8)
+1. Download MeCab-0.996.exe and install (Use UTF-8)  (also install mecab-ipadic)

     See http://taku910.github.io/mecab/